 California is a big state, so every major city and small town has their own way of celebrating this fantastic nation’s independence!
 From fireworks over California’s magnificent waters, to county fairs, to festive parades, the Golden State sure does things big.
 Check out the ways that you can enjoy fireworks and have some fun this Fourth of July in California!

 Big Bay Fireworks is one of the biggest Independence Day Celebrations in California.
 Make a reservation to get out on the water for a great view, or bring your own lawn chair and enjoy the show from a recommended location on the shore.
 You can also time your dinner at Bali Hai or Costerra or another restaurant sponsor so that you can eat and enjoy the show at the same time.

 A rare free event in Los Angeles, head to Cabrillo Beach on the Fourth of July to enjoy live music, food trucks, and activities, before viewing fireworks on the water once the sun goes down.

-As America turns 241 years old, celebrate at a bastion of American life, the Reagan Library.
+As America turns 242 years-old, celebrate at a bastion of American life, the Reagan Library.
 You don’t need a reservation, but there is a fee to enjoy a full day of activities ranging from patriotic music to food and fun.

-The Annual Fireworks by the Sea includes a full day of activity, kicking off with a charity run and children’s parade with an electric boat parade and fireworks, with activities, food booths, rock climbing walls and more in between.
+The Fireworks by the Sea includes a full day of activities, kicking off with a charity run and children’s parade and later an electric boat parade and fireworks, with activities, food booths, rock climbing walls, and more in between!